matej2/interview-projects/README.md

 - team name is specified only once
 - initial team score is set automatically to 0 and cannot be overridden
 - scoreboard will return ordered summary in mutable list
+- when finishing matches, user will create a "matcher" Match object, which will then be filtered against match list